MaterializeInc/materialize/doc/user/content/sql/select.md

 CTEs have the following limitations, which we are working to improve:

 - `INSERT`/`UPDATE`/`DELETE` (with `RETURNING`) is not supported inside a CTE. {{% gh 19486 %}}
 - `WITH RECURSIVE` CTEs are not supported.
-Non-standard support for recursive CTEs is under active development (see {{% gh 17012 %}}).
+Non-standard support for recursive CTEs is under active development {{% gh 17012 %}}.

 ### Query hints